 I typically plan several trips over the year, all planned by late April to make sure I get the time off work and obtain a reservation.
 At that point in the planning process, I let people know where and when i'm going and inform them how to book if they would like to join.

-Always double check time zones.
+Check time zones.

 Always check for scheduled road closures, maintenance in and around your desired area.